snuhcs-course/swpp-2023-project-team-15/backend/README.md

 - `cd` into `~/swpp-2023-project-team-15`
 - `git pull`
 - `git checkout <branch-name>` where branch name is the branch to be deployed
-- In case of new dependency added, `poetry install`
+- In case of new dependency added, `cd backend && poetry install`
 - `sudo systemctl restart gunicorn`